clemensv/avrotize/csharpcodegen.md

 Avrotize is can generates C# classes from Avro schema files with the "a2csharp" command.
 The generated classes reflect the type model described by the Avro schema.

-With the `avro_annotation` option, the code generator is an alternative to the `avrogen` tool provided by the Avro project.
+With the `--avro-annotation` option, the code generator is an alternative to the `avrogen` tool provided by the Avro project.
 Unlike `avrogen`, Avrotize generates classes that directly support type unions and it allows combining Avro annotations with annotations for `System.Text.Json` serialization.

-With the `system_text_json_annotation` option, the code generator emits annotations for `System.Text.Json` serialization.
-This option can be used standalone and is not dependent on the `avro_annotation` option, which means that Avro Schema can be used to generate classes with `System.Text.Json` serialization annotations as an alternative to JSON Schema, without the Avro serialization framework being required.
+With the `--system-text-json-annotation` option, the code generator emits annotations for `System.Text.Json` serialization.
+This option can be used standalone and is not dependent on the `--avro-annotation` option, which means that Avro Schema can be used to generate classes with `System.Text.Json` serialization annotations as an alternative to JSON Schema, without the Avro serialization framework being required.
 The generated classes fully support type unions (equivalent to JSN Schema's `oneOf`) without requiring a "discriminator" field, but rather deduce the type from the serialized data's structure.